Free shipping on all orders over ÂŁ50

 Limestone Pavements are a feature of Malham Cove and surrounding areas with the Clints (the blocks of limestone) and Grykes (the gaps) creating a unique wildlife habitat or micro-climate for rare wild flowers and ferns such as wood sorrel, Herb Robert, Green Spleenwort and Wall Rue

-I hope you enjoy my images, feel free to browse my website.
+I hope you enjoy my images, feel free to browse my website for a selection of original art, gifts and prints.
 I will be adding more over time.

 Angela x